Augulus: O'Hanlon's views

 John O'Hanlon (1821–1905) in his Lives of the Irish Saints discusses "Saint Augulus, Augurius, or Augulius, Bishop of Augusta, in Britain.
 [Third or Fourth Century]" under February 7.

-He notes that no Acts of Augurius exist, although various writers have alluded to him and place his festival at the 7th of February.
+He notes that no Acts of Augurius exist, although various writers have alluded to him and place his festival at 7 February.

 He is said to have been of Irish origin and to have presided over Augusta, in Brittany, which may have been the name for London.

 Possibly Augusta could have been some other place, such as York.